aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. How to create Follow along Navigation Menu effect.
 2. Various getBoundingClientRect property of an element.
 To create similar effects.

+### 17 Array WarmUP
+In this project cum Assignment, I have 1 short assignment to practice javascript array.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Its Part 2 of my Project 13.
+Things you will learn from this Project :
+1. Various array method